 Frequently Asked Questions

-Yes, this almond flour keto roti is low in carbs and super high in fiber, resulting in only 4g of net carbs per serving.
+Yes, this almond-flour keto roti is low in carbs and high in fiber, resulting in only 4g of net carbs per serving.

 One serving, or one flatbread, is about 200 calories.

-Keto roti is made of 5 simple ingredients, including almond flour, whole psyllium husk, salt, olive oil, and warm water.
+Keto roti is made from 5 simple ingredients: almond flour, whole psyllium husk, salt, olive oil, and warm water.

-No, maida is wheat flour and not keto-friendly as it is high in carbohydrates.
+No, maida is a form of wheat flour and not keto-friendly as it is high in carbohydrates.

-No, coconut flour is super absorbent and the quantity of water will change significantly if you use coconut flour.
-Stick to blanched almond flour for best results.
+No, coconut flour is highly absorbent, and the amount of water will change significantly if you use it.
+Stick to blanched almond flour for the best results.

-No, the psyllium husk is necessary to absorb excess moisture and make the low-carb flatbread bendable.
+No, the psyllium husk is necessary to mimic the gluten-like pliable texture.
+It absorbs excess moisture and makes the roti bendable.
 It also adds a good amount of soluble fiber, making this roti even healthier.

 I recommend making the dough by hand for the best results.
-This way, you can feel it and gauge whether or not the dough may be too dry or sticky.
+This way, you can feel it and gauge whether the dough is too dry or sticky.

 Add more almond flour, 1 teaspoon at a time, until the dough is no longer sticky.